jovotech/jovo-framework/integrations/cms-sanity/docs/README.md

 }),
 ```

-If you use the `TranslationsQueryTransformer` the integration expects the schema in your Sanity Studio project to include both a [`translation.js`](./sanity-studio/translation.js) and a [`translationEntry.js`](./sanity-studio/translationEntry.js) file.
+If you use the `TranslationsQueryTransformer` the integration expects the schema in your Sanity Studio project to include both a `translation.js` and a `translationEntry.js` file.
+You can find examples [in this folder](https://github.com/jovotech/jovo-framework/tree/v4/latest/integrations/cms-sanity/docs/sanity-studio).

 This will give you the following screens in Sanity Studio to enter translations: